OasisLMF/GenerateDocs/src/sections/OED.rst

 repository, which is strategically beneficial as it prevents firms being locked in to any one particular model developer.

 Although OED is designed to work well with Oasis based models, the scope of OED is wider than Oasis.
-For example, financial fields exist in OED which are not yet implemented in Oasis and secondary modifiers that exist in OED which are not currently used by any Oasis based model.
+For example, financial fields exist in OED which are not yet implemented in Oasis, and secondary modifiers exist in OED which are not currently used by any Oasis based model.
 However, Oasis LMF continue to expand the scope of their `FM <https://github.com/OasisLMF/ ktools/blob/2ab2f9e864c2d77b91cc5c2ab1ced4a1aab0e595/docs/md/FinancialModule.md#L4>`_ with the aim to support as much of the OED functionality as possible.
 An in depth overview of the OED can be found `here <https://github.com/OasisLMF/